ndcn/omicser/GOVERNENCE_draft.md

 This project has a large community of __users__ and __contributors__, a team of __maintainers__, the __”Brain Trust”__, and a full time developer who is the __project lead__.

 #### “Brain Trust”
-The NDCN Browser “Brain Trust” is the group of NDCN  PIs, their lab members, and CZI personnel who continue to steer the open source project.
+Although the principle execution and responsibility for development of the NDCN Omics Broswer is concentrated and hosted in [Martin Giera's Lab at the University of Leiden] (https://www.universiteitleiden.nl/plantsandmetabolomics/lecturers/martin-giera), the NDCN Browser “Brain Trust” is the group of NDCN  PIs, their lab members, and CZI personnel who continue to steer the open source project.
 The “Brain Trust” is responsible for:

 * Specify and evolve the strategic objectives of the project.
 * Enabling the project survives in the long term.

 Together the group of individuals who constitute the _“Brain Trust”_ will proactively articulate the overall strategies, goals and objectives of the project.
 Although the _”Brain Trust_ is everyone involved in the bi-monthly discussions, the primary responsibility is shared among the PIs of that group.
 Currently, all of the _Maintainers_ are __also__ members of the _Brain Trust_.
 They will ensure that the (_Head_) Maintainers' tactical objectives are aligned with the overall project.

 #### Maintainers